Processing techniques for Venetian glass jewelry

 Sculptural art in the Murano glassmaking tradition appears in the early decades of the 1900s.
 Unlike other materials, glass sculpture is very difficult due to the impossibility that the master has to touch the material which, of course, is worked incandescent.

-The lamp work allows to obtain very light objects with details of great precision.
-The colour, once rare in this technique, is now emerging with increasing frequency.
+The lampwork allows obtaining very light objects with details of great precision.
+The color, once rare in this technique, is now emerging with increasing ing frequency.
 The lamp techniques offer many possibilities and they can satisfy every single request of the customer.

 Over time we have experienced two types of incisions: the wheel rotina and the diamond point engraving.
 The wheel rotina produces a bas-relief effect, therefore, it is more pronounced and comes from the work of a small metal wheel.
 The diamond point engraving, the oldest one, is made by cutting the glass slightly with a diamond point.

-Since the renaissance, the production of glass table has been one of the most important for glasswares in Murano.
+Since the renaissance, the production of glass table has been one of the most important for glassware in Murano.
 The work has always been very elegant and represented by slim and harmonic objects.
-For centuries, jugs, bottles and glasses have adorned the most elegant tables of the world.
-Besides, the classic products of objects made over the time, glasswares have also dared to design extremely innovative shapes and design demonstrating the will to innovate and keep up with the times.
+For centuries, jugs, bottles, and glasses have adorned the most elegant tables of the world.
+Besides, the classic products of objects made over time, glasswares have also dared to design extremely innovative shapes and design demonstrating the will to innovate and keep up with the times.

 The glass beads: